thanakijwanavit/fishai_publication/index.md

 ## 4 Financial Projection

+We have estimated the following financial projections with the following assumptions

+### 4.0 Assumptions for the model
+#### Pricing and Volume Assumptions
+##### Selling prices
+Sellling price starts at 10,000 and will reduce over time For model Y, price will start at 30,000 USD and reduce over time

+##### Sales volume
+we expect the sales growth to be linear with small growth rate due to the difficulty in entering the market

+##### Subscription
+we expect subscription without purchase to be slow at first, but increase rapidly as users of other sensors are able to use the API.

+Subscription cost will be charged at 100 USD per month

+##### Yearly maintainanace revenue
+we will charge the users 10% of product cost per year for product maintainance

+#### Cost Assumptions

+##### cost of the model X
+the fixed cost is 5000 USD
+Variable cost follows a reverse exponential with a formular A*exp(-Bt) where t= time

+##### cost of the model Y
+the fixed cost is 10,000 USD
+Variable cost follows a reverse exponential curve with the same formular as model X

+##### cost of running subscription server and yearly maintainence
+The cost of running server is expected to be approx $10 per user per month

 ### 4.1 Hardware business

 The products will be initially quite difficult to sell due to the corporate use environment and